-Meditation can help get you passed the curtain.
-Now you need constant and consistent repetition to install these new beliefs.
+Meditation can help get you past the curtain hiding your beliefs.
+Now you need constant and consistent repetition to install new ones.

 “One comes to believe whatever one repeats to one’s self, whether the statement be true or false.”

-Despite what you”ve seen on TV and in the movies, self-hypnosis is exactly what this is describing.
+Despite what you’ve seen on TV and in the movies, self-hypnosis is exactly what Napoleon Hill is describing.
 You go into your subconscious, pull back the curtain and install your new belief.
 Over and over.
-This is how that limiting belief got there in the first place.
+Repetition is how that limiting belief got there in the first place.

-Eventually it will start to hum on its own.
-And this new empowering belief will be running in the background on autopilot.
+Eventually the new empowering belief will be running in the background on autopilot.
 And your new reality will glaze over reality itself with the beliefs you choose to put there.
 Believe it or not.